jwalton/gh-find-current-pr/README.md

 Additionally, `title` and `body` outputs are available as well to get the respective title and body of the PR.

+By default, `gh-find-current-pr` will only return open PRs.
+You can pass in a `state` parameter to pick "open", "closed", or "all" PRs.

 ## Usage

 ```yaml